 Explore the Realejo Neighborhood

-For another unique experience, you can visit the Barrio Realejo – also known as the Jewish quarter in Granada.
+For another unique experience, you can visit the Barrio Realejo – also known as the Jewish Quarter in Granada.

 This area is of historical importance to Jews because it served as a bustling community during the time of Nasrid rule.
 Today, this neighborhood is heavily populated with streets exuding a vibrant and distinctive character.